 ©The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Simultaneous occurrence of multiple tumors is rare.
-This article reports a patient who was admitted to hospital with hypercalcemia, and finally diagnosed with a parathyroid adenoma via surgical pathology.
-The patient also had uterine fibroids, benign mammary gland tumor and meningioma.
+This article reports a patient who was admitted to hospital with hypercalcemia and finally diagnosed with a parathyroid adenoma via surgical pathology.
+The patient also had uterine fibroids, benign mammary gland tumor, and meningioma.
 After diagnosis, these tumors were all removed.

 Hui CC, Zhang X, Sun JR, Deng DT.
 Primary hyperparathyroidism in a woman with multiple tumors: A case report.
 World J Clin Cases 2019; In press